Minimum Monotone Spanning Trees: Basic Definitions

 \section{Basic Definitions}

-Let $C$ denote the unit circle centered at the origin~$o$ of~$\mathbb{R}^2$.
+Let $C$ denote the unit circle centered at the origin of~$\mathbb{R}^2$.
 Any segment oriented from the center of $C$ to a point of $C$ defines a \emph{direction vector} or simply a \emph{direction}.
-Two directions are \emph{opposite} if the two segments that define them belong to the same line and lie on opposite sides of the origin.
+Two different directions are \emph{opposite} if the two segments that define them belong to the same line.
 Given a direction~$d$ and a set~$S$ of points in the plane, we say that $S$ is in \emph{$d$-general position} if no two points in~$S$ lie on a line orthogonal to~$d$.
 If $S$ is in $d$-general position, let $\ord(S,d)$ be the linear ordering of the orthogonal projections of the points of~$S$ on any line parallel to~$d$ and directed as $d$; note that $\ord(S,d)$ is uniquely defined.
 Given a direction~$d$ and a point set $S=\{p_1,\dots,p_n \}$ in $d$-general position, we say that the geometric path $\langle p_1,\dots,p_n \rangle$ is \emph{$d$-monotone} if $\ord(S,d)=\langle p_1,\dots,p_n \rangle$ or $\ord(S,d)=\langle p_n,\dots,p_1 \rangle$; in this case, all projections of the oriented segments $\overrightarrow{p_i p_{i+1}}$ (for $i \in \{1,\dots,n-1\})$ on a line parallel to $d$ point towards the same direction.
-A path is \emph{monotone} if it is $d$-monotone with respect to some direction~$d$.
+A path is called \emph{monotone} if it is $d$-monotone with respect to some direction~$d$.

-Let $S$ be a finite set of points, and let~\D be a finite set of directions such that no two of them are opposite.
-A spanning tree $T$ of $S$ is \emph{\D-monotone} if, for every pair of vertices $\{u,v\}$ of~$T$, there is a $d \in \D$ such that the unique geometric path from~$u$ to~$v$ in~$T$ is $d$-monotone (which requires that the subset of points on the path from $u$ to $v$ is in $d$-general~position).